EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 - echo port=5555 >> testdata/postgresql.conf
 - echo max_connections=10 >> testdata/postgresql.conf

-The max_connections is not strictly necessary, of course, but unless you are changing something that relies on that setting, it's nicer to keep it (and the resulting memory) low.
+The max_connections is not strictly necessary, of course, but unless you are changing something that relies on that setting, it’s nicer to keep it (and the resulting memory) low.

 - pg_ctl -D testdata -l test.log start
 - cat test.log- pg_ctl -D testdata stop
 - rm -fr testdata (or just keep it around for next time)

-The test.log file will show you any problems that might have popped up with your changes, and once it works you can be fairly confident it will work for the "main" daemon as well, so to finish up:
+The test.log file will show you any problems that might have popped up with your changes, and once it works you can be fairly confident it will work for the “main” daemon as well, so to finish up:

 - cd data- mv -f postgresql.conf.new postgresql.conf- git commit postgresql.conf -m "Adjusted random_page_cost to 2, per bug #4151"- kill -HUP `head -1 postmaster.pid`- psql -c 'show random_page_cost'